 From relaxing yoga poses to tweaking your nipples, we've got lots of suggestions to bring on labour naturally.

-Wondering how to bring on labour naturally is perhaps the most persistent worry for pregnant women as they reach 40 weeks.
+Wondering how to bring on labour naturally is perhaps the most persistent worry for women as they reach 40 weeks of pregnancy.

 Well-meaning friends and relatives will be pestering you for updates on the birth, and you may feel under pressure as you go past your due date.
 But the best thing you can do is relax, look after yourself, and maybe try a few of these natural ways to induce labour.

 These natural ways to induce labour aren’t scientifically proven, but they have helped mums-to-be in the past.
 Doctors advise against trying to induce labour until you’ve gone full term, as the last few weeks of pregnancy are essential for your baby’s development.
 A complex set of hormonal changes and physical developments trigger birth naturally, and your baby will certainly let you know when they’re ready.

 Don’t get too attached to your due date, if that’s what’s making you want to eat curry and pineapples.
 Less than five percent of babies are born on their due date, according to a 2013 study in the International Journal of Gynecology & Obstetrics of about 18,700 women in Australia.
 Which means the whole idea of babies being ‘late’ or ‘early’ is a bit misleading.
 The majority of first-time babies are often ‘late’: The Evidence Based Birth website investigated accuracy of due dates, and a study showed that 75 percent of first-time mothers gave birth nine days after their ‘due date’.
 So you’re in good company.

 Here are 12 tips that might help bring labour on in the meantime:

 - Try relaxation exercises